ryrob30/mobile-services.en/help/using/in-app-messaging/t-create-push-message/c-schedule-push-message.md

     * **[!UICONTROL Save as Draft]**

       This option saves the message in a draft format.
 You can choose this option to save an unfinished message or to save the message so that someone else can edit and approve the message before activating it.

-If you selected [!DNL Now] in the previous step, the draft message is sent immediately upon activation.
-If you selected a date and time to push the message, the message is pushed according to schedule.
+      If you selected **[!UICONTROL Now]** in the previous step, the draft message is sent immediately on activation.
+If you selected a date and time to push the message, the message is pushed according to this schedule.

     * **[!UICONTROL Save & Schedule]**